fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/asp-net.md

 __Step 5__: The export handler either writes the exported chart/chart data to disk, based on the configuration provided by the chart, or streams it back to the user as a download.

->  Starting v3.11.0, FusionCharts supports exporting chart data as __XLS__.
-To export a chart in the XLS format, using server-side exporting, it is mandatory that the exporting server has the latest code, which is available in the FusionCharts package.
+>  Starting v3.11.0, FusionCharts supports exporting chart data as __XLSX__.
+To export a chart in the XLSX format, using server-side exporting, it is mandatory that the exporting server has the latest code, which is available in the FusionCharts package.
 Alternatively, the FusionCharts export link, __export.api3.fusioncharts.com__, can also be used.  </p>

 ## Installation